 But I’ll tell you what I do agree with – that the club songs and other club related celebrations should be a huge part of the pre-game build up.

-Good topic Sixties.
-I reckon the something missing feeling is the lack of inclusiveness with the juniors no longer represented as you say mate, and it has been there all year.
 The NRL and the commission have to address Regional, Country and junior footy as grassroots participation as a priority.
 All well and good to have have the women’s game.
 I loved it too, but as with touch footy it will never put much into the final elite product which is the NRL.
-Certainly all grassroots footy has, does and will always be where the real product is born and… Read more »
+Certainly all grassroots footy has, does and will always be where the real product is born and nurtured.

 The game needs to be careful that it doesn’t get lost.
 There is a lifeblood to the game – grassroots footy – and if it’s not looked after there will be no product.